 As with most things, caffeine isn’t all good; there are some ‘side effects’, or negatives which it can present.

-Since caffeine is a powerful stimulant, it is fairly obvious that it could present some negative side effects when it comes to quality of sleep.
-Depending on the individual, the effects can vary.
+Since caffeine is a powerful stimulant, it is fairly evident that it could present some adverse side effects when it comes to the quality of sleep.
+Depending on the individual, the results can vary.

-Some may not be hindered by caffeine when it comes to sleeping, but for others it could be an issue.
-You should moderate your intake if you recognise that it affects you negatively and do not drink and caffeinated drinks in the evening or before you go to bed.
+Some may not be hindered by caffeine when it comes to sleeping, but for others, it could be an issue.
+You should moderate your intake if you recognise that it affects you negatively and do not drink caffeinated drinks in the evening or before you go to bed.